kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-login.md

 - **Permissions**: Authorized users with valid credentials

 ## Description
 This endpoint authenticates users with their username or email address and password, then returns a JWT token for subsequent authorized requests.
+Includes user's avatar URL from WordPress's built-in avatar system.

 ## Request Body
 ```json